Hoist with his own petard

 "Hoist with his own petard" is a phrase from William Shakespeare's play Hamlet that has entered proverbial use in English.
 Literally, the phrase means a bomb-maker was blown off the ground (hoist) by his own bomb (petard).
 It commonly refers to an ironic reversal in which one is taken down by one's own scheme.

 In modern vernacular usage of the idiom, the preposition "with" is commonly exchanged for a different preposition, particularly "by" (i.e. "hoist by his own petard") or "on", the implication being that the bomb has rolled back and the unfortunate bomb-maker has trodden on it by accident.
-The latter form is recognized by many British and American English dictionaries as an interchangeable alternative.
+The former form is recognized by many British and American English dictionaries as an interchangeable alternative.
 Prepositions other than "by" and the original "with" are not widely accepted and may be seen as erroneous or even nonsensical in the correct context of the phrase.

 Context

 Hamlet stabs Polonius through the curtain he is hiding behind as Queen Gertrude looks on, as part of The Closet Scene in Hamlet act 3, scene 4.

 The phrase occurs in Hamlet act 3, scene 4, as a part of one of Hamlet's speeches in the Closet Scene.
 (Note: The Closet Scene is in Hamlet 3.4.)
 Hamlet has been acting mad to throw off suspicion that he is aware that his uncle, Claudius, has murdered his father and married his mother, Queen Gertrude, in order to usurp the throne.
 In the Closet Scene, Polonius, at Claudius' behest, has hidden himself behind an arras in Gertrude's chambers to listen in as Gertrude scolds Hamlet for his mad antics, hoping to determine whether he is truly mad or merely pretending.
 On revealing his presence, Hamlet kills him thinking him to be Claudius.
 Hamlet then accuses Gertrude of complicity in his father's murder, but when she protests her innocence, the two of them begin to conspire to reveal Claudius's guilt.

 Having previously been ordered to travel to England on a pretext, accompanied by Rosencrantz and Guildenstern carrying letters to the King of England, Hamlet tells his mother: